Vision Of The Seas accidents and incidents

 The accident occurred at the beginning of a 5-day Western Caribbean cruise (itinerary Dec 9-14) roundtrip from Galveston to Mexico (Costa Maya, and Cozumel).

 On December 29, 2015, the ship made an unplanned stop in call port Cozumel Mexico to offload 2 passengers.
 Initially were reported two bodies being offloaded (in body bags) and carried away by 2 ambulances.
 Later, the ship’s Captain announced via the PA system that due to illness 2 passengers were disembarked in Cozumel.

 On Dec 23, he made another announcement about both of them being well.
 One of them even rejoined the ship on Dec 24 (scheduled stop in Cozumel).
 The ship was on 7-day Western Caribbean "Christmas Cruise" (itinerary Dec 19-26) roundtrip from homeport Tampa Florida to Roatan (Honduras), Belize City, Mexico (Costa Maya, and Cozumel).

 On December 8, 2014, a 59-year-old male passenger suffered from a heart attack and was medevaced to Tampa FL by a USCG helicopter team dispatched from St Petersburg, Florida.

 February 2013, CDC reported on the voyage Feb 25 to Mar 8, a Norovirus outbreak affected 118 passengers (out of 1991, or 5,9%) and 3 crew (out of 765, or 0,4%).
-All sick experienced the Noro virus symptoms (Gastrointestinal disease) of vomiting and diarrhea.
+All sick experienced the Norovirus symptoms (Gastrointestinal disease) of vomiting and diarrhoea.
 The next departure from homeport Port Everglades (Fort Lauderdale, Florida) was delayed for extensive sanitizing.

-At the same time there was a major fire on Carnival Triumph (now Sunrise).
-These accidents affected the shares of both largest cruise companies at the stock market.
+At the same time, there was a major fire on Carnival Triumph (now Sunrise).
+These accidents affected the shares of both the largest cruise companies in the stock market.
 Royal Caribbean stocks fell 2,9% (to USD 34.35 per share) and Carnival Cruise Line's fell 1,5% (to USD 35,69 per share).

 20 December 2012Crew / Passenger Injuries and Overboards